-Our group is engaged in exploring polymer, surface, and material science in areas such as shape memory, soft lithography, fluidics, and acoustics.
+Our group is engaged in exploring soft matter science in areas such as polymers, elastomers, and gels for different applications including actuators, implants, shape memory, encapsulation, contrast agents, and drug delivery.

 UNC Chapel Hill received a $3.18 million National Science Foundation (NSF) grant to establish a Materials Interdisciplinary Research Team (MIRT)!
 (Read more…)